 Approximately half of all businesses do not have a website.
 It’s hard to believe this many businesses do not have a web presence.
 Even a simple one-page website is sufficient for a lot of businesses if it is set up as a lead generation website.

 So now let’s break down the total cost for my main website.

 GoDaddy domain registration (approximately $15)

 OptimizePress Theme ($99 annual)

 So the total I spend on my website annually is $462 (or $38.50 per month)

-It was hard to believe that many businesses do not have a web presence.
+It is hard to believe many businesses do not have a web presence.
 It is even harder for me to believe they don’t see the value in email marketing.
 Although most business owners know keeping top of mind presence and follow-up is important for getting clients or customers.